 As in face-to-face meetings, every virtual meeting should have a clear objective.
 Remember that you are taking up everyone’s valuable time.
-Asking people to stay and listen to things that don’t affect them is not an efficient way to run a meeting, and will lead to people multi-tasking or not contributing.
+Asking people to stay and listen to things that don’t affect them is not an efficient way to run a meeting.

-- Put a face to your voice: Humans respond well to faces.
-Facial expressions humanise your virtual meetings, and create a better atmosphere.
-So using video in your virtual meetings wherever possible will make a big difference.
+- Put a face to your voice: Facial expressions humanise your virtual meetings, and create a better atmosphere.
+So using video when you are speaking or presenting can help a lot.

 - Use body language: Of course, what you’re saying is very important, but seeing how you’re saying it will help people understand you better.

 - Make ‘virtual eye contact’: just like in a face to face meet up, eye contact is important to keep people engaged.
-But remember, in a virtual meeting, this involves regularly looking at your camera, not at people’s faces!
+But remember, in a virtual meeting, this involves regularly looking at your camera, not at the screen or people’s faces!
 It can be counterintuitive, but it helps.